Act Governing Food Safety and Sanitation

 The competent authority may impose sanctions in the event of the following:

 3. in case of violation of Paragraph 2 of Article 33, for anyone who intentionally moves, uses or sells the products before receiving the import permit, or the confirmed storage location is inconsistent with the actual storage location.
-The competent authority may confiscate the deposit and temporarily suspend acceptance of an application for storage by the food businesses for one year.
+The competent authority may confiscate the deposit and suspend acceptance of an application for storage by the food business operators for one year.
 Anyone who sells the goods without authorization may be fined an amount that is between double and twenty times of the selling price of the goods.

 Article 52